 The choice of constants regarding the two end stresses is one place where the range concept is often confusing.
 First, it is important to remember that one of the ultimate philosophies of establishing stresses is not to exceed the yield stress of the material at any temperature.
 This is of course not including the time-dependent stresses like creep.
 When one is working at those temperatures other concerns must be addressed.
-Second, basically the allowable stresses are established at $\frac{2}{3}$ the yield when in normal conditions.
+Second, the allowable stresses are basically established at $\frac{2}{3}$ the yield when in normal conditions.
 Finally, for steels a complete cycle from yield to yield constitutes a total of twice the yield.
-It then becomes simple to convert the thought that the allowable stress is equal to $\frac{2}{3}$ the yield, so that yield then would be $\frac{3}{2}$ or 1.5 times the allowable stress.
+It then becomes simple to convert the thought that the allowable stress is equal to $\frac{2}{3}$ the yield then would be $\frac{3}{2}$ or 1.5 times the allowable stress.
 So the expression is $1.5(S_c + S_h) = 2$ (combined yield).
 Giving one a margin of something like 20 percent for all the things that one doesn't know, the 1.5 factor becomes 1.25 (i.e., $1.5 \times (1 - 0.2) = 1.25$).

 Why then is Eq.
-7.1 of the form it is where the 1.25 only applies to the S_c and 0.25 is applied to the hot?
+(7.1) of the form it is where the 1.25 only applies to the S_c and 0.25 is applied to the hot?
 The simple fact is that the longitudinal analysis is based on this design or operating condition and in the worst case has used up 100 percent of the S_h .
-Only 0.25 of that stress allowed in the range calculation, which leads to Eq.
-7.2.
+Only 0.25 of that stress is allowed in the range calculation, which leads to Eq.
+(7.2).

 The simple and conservative way to analyze the entire system is to use the result of Eq.
-7.1 as allowable for every place in the system.
-However, if the system is complex the longitudinal stresses might vary across sections of the system.
+(7.1) as allowable for every place in the system.
+However, if the system is complex, the longitudinal stresses might vary across sections of the system.
 It is possible these sections do not use all of the available longitudinal stress.
 If the calculated longitudinal stress is less than the allowable stress, then one can use that excess available stress in determining the magnitude of the stress range for that section of the system where this is true.
 Therefore, Eq.
-7.1 lets one use all of the S_h provided that the calculated longitudinal stress is subtracted.
+(7.2) lets one use all of the S_h provided that the calculated longitudinal stress is subtracted.

 Since Eq.
-7.1 is considered the simple and conservative way, Eq.
-7.2 is often called the liberal way.
+(7.1) is considered the simple and conservative method, Eq.
+(7.2) is often called the liberal method.
 It does take a little more caution because the longitudinal stress will quite often vary from section to section of the piping system, so one will have different allowable stresses in those sections.

 The next factor to consider is the f stress range reduction factor, which is established at an assumed 19- to 22-year life.
 The common lore says that this is roughly equivalent to one full cycle a day for a 20-year life.
 The formula given to compute the factor is $f = 6(N)^{-0.2}$, which gets a value of 1 when the number of cycles is 7776.
-The B31.3 committee, after many requests from users to consider fewer cycles in the design life of a project and thus expand the f to more than 1, developed an allowed limited expansion based on some experiments.
-They limited the value to 1.2, and there were limits on the S_c and S_h , the service temperature, and the ultimate strength of the material.
-This was because the experimental evidence did not show a clear and direct increase in the fatigue strength with code-allowable stresses.
+The B31.3 committee had many requests from users to consider fewer cycles in the design life of a project and thus expand the f to more than 1.
+An allowed limited expansion was developed based on some experiments.
+They limited the value to 1.2, and there were limits on S_c and S_h , the service temperature, and the ultimate strength of the material.
+These limits were placed on increasing the f factor because the experiments did not show that higher tensile stress was the only factor contributing to fatigue strength.